TongfeiLiu/AEKAN-for-MCD/README.md

 </ul>

 ## Introduction
-Multimodal change detection involves identifying changes between images captured at different times and using different sensors (e.g., optical and SAR). **AEKAN** combines KAN to construct an autoencoder (AE), which can more effectively learn the commonality features of independent superpixel regions between modalities, thereby realizing multimodal change detection.
+Multimodal change detection involves identifying changes between images captured at different times and using different sensors (e.g., optical and SAR). **AEKAN** combines KAN to construct an autoencoder (AE), which can more effectively learn the commonality features of independent superpixel regions between modalities, thereby realizing changes between multimodal bi-temporal images.
 The framework of the proposed AEKAN is presented as follows:
 ![Framework of our proposed AEKAN)](https://github.com/TongfeiLiu/AEKAN-for-MCD/blob/main/Figs/Fig1-AEKAN.png)
 ### Characteristics of AEKAN
 <ul>